RaptaG/MassOS-uiu/README.md

 Both of the scripts need __root permissions__ in order for them to work, otherwise they won't.

-(Also, the upgrade script is saved in `/usr/bin` so you don't have to run it locally, if everything goes OK with the installation progress, just run `upgrade` in the terminal)
+(Also, the upgrade script is saved in `/usr/bin` so you don't have to run it locally, if everything goes OK with the installation progress, just run `sudo upgrade` in the terminal)

 ## Installation